Let’s talk about something more off-the beaten track, shall we?

 – Where to stay near Reykjavik –

-I stayed in a great place called Husafell hotel.
-Honestly, that was the best hotel I stayed in Iceland.
+I stayed in a great place called Husafell Hotel.
+Honestly, that was the best hotel I stayed at in Iceland.
 It is brand new, just opened its doors to visitors.
 Great location and amazing facilities!
-Oh, and if you want to go for an Iceland northern lights tour, head there from November to April, the location is just perfect for Northern lights admiring!
+Oh, and if you want to go for an Iceland northern lights tour, head there from November to April, the location is just perfect for admiring the Northern lights!

 If you are of an adventurous spirit, this place is your dream!
 You can stay for a looong time, the list of activities around are endless!